Improved Lower Bounds on Mutual Information Accounting for Nonlinear Signal-Noise Interaction: Numerical Results and Discussion

-Tighter lower bounds may possibly be obtained than those reported in the paper.
+{Improved} lower bounds may possibly be obtained than those reported in the paper.
 Here we present two different methods.
-Firstly, in the GMP-SDBP, we used a linear Gaussian message passing algorithm to account for the effect of the pulse shaper, which may not be an optimal strategy for the FOC.
-We conjecture that when the distribution is represented in a particle form, techniques other than linear Gaussian message passing might yield even tighter bounds than those presented in the paper.
-Secondly, tighter bounds on the MI can be obtained by extending the principle used from AFC to ABC to a more general technique.
-The required {property} to lower-bound the MI using an AFC and also an ABC is $D\geq0$ in (\ref{eqnKLDgeq0}) and (\ref{eqnKLDRrgeq0}).
+Firstly, in the GMP-SDBP, we used a linear Gaussian message passing algorithm to account for the effect of the pulse shaper, which may not be an optimal strategy for the fiber-optic channel.
+We conjecture that when the distribution is represented in a particle form, techniques other than linear Gaussian message passing might yield even {better} bounds than those presented in the paper.
+Secondly, {improved} bounds on the MI can be obtained by extending the principle used from auxiliary forward channel to auxiliary backward channel to a more general technique.
+The required {property} to lower-bound the MI using an auxiliary forward channel and also an auxiliary backward channel is $D\geq0$ in (\ref{eqnKLDgeq0}) and (\ref{eqnKLDRrgeq0}).
 This principle can be extended by allowing $p(\vecy)$ in (\ref{eqnKLDgeq0}) to be an arbitrary probability density function over $\vecy$ {that is not necessarily induced by $p(\vecy|\vecx)$ or $q(\vecy|\vecx)$} \cite{Sadeghi2009}.

+{ The methodology introduced in the paper for deriving the SDBP detector and computing the AIR applies to any fiber-optic system for which an SSFM-like channel description exists.
+Such systems may include, e.g., wavelength division multiplexing, spatial division multiplexing, arbitrary dispersion maps, arbitrary amplification schemes, and arbitrary modulation formats.
+For example, higher AIRs can be achieved with optimized signal constellations than with regular QAM \cite{Djordjevic2010}.
+Such system changes would affect all AIR bounds in a similar manner. }

+{\textit{Remark 3}: An upper bound for the mutual information is presented as $I(\vecX; \vecY) \leq L \log(1+\mathit{SNR})$ bit/block \cite[eq.
+(27)]{Kramer2015} where SNR is the signal-to-noise ratio.
+With the notation of this paper, $I(\vecX; \vecY) \leq (J/K) \log(1+(P/R_\text{s})/N_\text{ase})$ bit/symbol.
+Unfortunately, this upper bound scales with the oversampling factor $J/K$, whereas the lower bounds do not scale correspondingly.
+Already with the selected value of $J/K=4$, the upper bound is much larger than the computed AIRs and falls outside the ranges plotted in Figs. 3--5.}